-The Company has included free cash flow as a measure considered by the Committee as part of its short-term incentive compensation decisions.
-Although free cash flow is a non-GAAP financial measure, the Company believes it is a meaningful measure because it demonstrates the Company s ability to service its debt, pay dividends, and make investments to enhance shareholder value.
+The Company has also provided free cash flow and ROIC, which are non-GAAP financial measures, as measures considered by the Committee as part of its short-term incentive compensation decisions.
+The Company believes free cash flow is a meaningful measure because it demonstrates the Company s ability to service its debt, pay dividends and make investments to enhance Shareholder value.
 Although free cash flow is commonly used as a measure of liquidity, definitions of free cash flow may differ; therefore, the Company is providing an explanation of its calculation for free cash flow.
-For the year ended December 31, 2012, the Company generated \$716 million in free cash flow, calculated as operating cash flows of \$2.064 billion less capital expenditures of \$1.348 billion.
+For the year ended December 31, 2013, the Company generated \$1.03 billion in free cash flow, calculated as operating cash flows of \$2.48 billion less capital expenditures of \$1.45 billion.
+The Company believes ROIC is a meaningful measure because it quantifies how well the Company generates operating income relative to the capital it has invested in its business.
+Although ROIC is commonly used as a measure of capital efficiency, definitions of ROIC may differ; therefore, the Company is providing an explanation of its calculation for ROIC in the accompanying reconciliation tables.